larn503/CSNZ_Server/docs/serverconfig.md

 	},

 	"Room": { // room configuration
-		"HostConnectingMethod": <int>, // method that will be used to connect to the game host, 0 - direct connection/dedicated server (host restart functionality is unavailable), 1 - peer to peer connection (def.
-0)
+		"HostConnectingMethod": <int>, // method that will be used to connect to the game host, 0 - peer to peer only, 1 - dedicated server only, 2 - peer to peer or dedicated server (def.
+2)
 		"ValidateSettings": <bool> // validate room settings (def. false) },